gcastellazzi/C2F4DT/docs/guide/overview.md

 ## Note

-Cloud2FEMi extends these established methodologies by integrating them into a modern Python-based software framework, featuring a graphical user interface built with PySide6 and visualization capabilities powered by VTK/PyVista.
-This integration enhances usability, flexibility, and accessibility for researchers and practitioners in the field.
+C2F4DT provides the core viewer and plugin infrastructure, with Cloud2FEM integrated as one of the key plugins enabling FEM workflows.
+This modular approach enhances usability, flexibility, and accessibility for researchers and practitioners in the field.

 !!! note "Project status"
     Under development - not a stable release.